NixOS/rfcs/rfcs/0054-support-levels-and-tiers.md

 * implementation of the PMG management and their integration into the release process
 * establishment of PMGs for existing platforms
 * assignment of support tiers for existing platforms
-* implementation of `meta.supportlevel` and the `maxSupportLevel` option
+* implementation of `meta.scope` and the `maxScope` option
-* categorization of packages into the support levels
+* categorization of packages into the scopes
-* setup of evaluations to check for packages to with too-wide support level
+* setup of evaluations to check for packages to with overly broad scope
+* TBD: implementation of checks for overly-narrow `meta.scope`

 # Drawbacks
 [drawbacks]: #drawbacks